Thought experiment: “Intelligence Bootstrap”

 Another, more mysterious and antagonistic reply: “We’ll show you”

-Finally, we believe in the following, wrong attributed to Mahatma Ghandi:
+Finally, we believe in the following, wrongly attributed to Mahatma Ghandi:

 First they ignore you, then they laugh at you, then they fight you, then you win.